FAQ and Tips

 Ensure carpoolers have your contact details, and you have theirs

 If a driver is ill, or not travelling, an alternate driver should be notified to ensure that other members of the carpool will have a ride.
-If a rider is ill or will not be working, the driver must be contacted as soon as possible.
+If a passenger is ill or will not be working, the driver must be contacted as soon as possible.
 Don't forget to give notice of holiday, personal or overtime plans.

 Establish some basic ground rules